yangshun/front-end-interview-handbook/contents/companies/amazon-front-end-interview-questions.md

 Amazon is known to focus a lot on behavioral questions and their Leadership Principles.
 Hence be well-prepared in the non-technical aspects too.

-Refer to the official Amazon Interview Preparation Guides for:
+Refer to Amazon's official interview preparation guides for:

 - [Front End Engineers](/companies/amazon.pdf)
 - [Software Development Engineer](https://amazonsdeinterviewprep.splashthat.com/)